ben-marlin/lettermatch/src/main/java/edu/guilford/README19.md

 ```
 Where I just chose 3 & 10 arbitrarily.

-This means that you need to vary the number of buttons to display the word, though.
-Maybe consider making a list instead of an array so you can add and remove when the reset button is pressed.
+This would mean that you need to vary the number of buttons to display the word, though.
+Maybe consider making a list of buttons instead of an array so you can add and remove when the reset button is pressed.
 It also means you need to change the width of the frame (probably 80-90 * length), which may be harder to make work.

 A final notion would be to use this idea to write a game very much like Wordle.
 You'd need 6 rows of 5 buttons, and when the user types a word, it should check to see if their word is in the list of 3000+ that's in use and refuse words that aren't in the list.
 For correct letters in the right position, color the button's background green and for correct letters in the wrong position, color it yellow.